Anurag5086/MentHealth/README.md

 ![](images/Logo.png)

 :wave: Welcome to **MentHealth**!
 We are an open source community which helps in spreading awareness about mental health and depression among teens and young adults.This is a non-profit initiative to fight against this cause.
-If you contributed to this repo in any manner navigate to [Contributors](https://github.com/Rishit-dagli/Python3-by-practice#contributors-) to find your name and photo listed there.

 Show some :heart: and :star: this repository!